Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $59.99-$89.99 per year

 XNSPY is a bit of a weird case.
 It has all of those frightening features like monitoring call logs, GPS tracking, monitoring web browsing, access chats, and all kinds of other tracking stuff.
-However, it goes for less than most of its bigger competitors like FlexiSpy and Spyera.
+However, it’s more affordable than most of its bigger competitors like FlexiSpy and Spyera.
 The basic version lets you look at some stuff while the premium version lets you look at everything.
 This is a good option for businesses or families with some money to spend, but families may want to try Google Family Link or Kiddie Parental Controls before something more powerful like this.

 How to check for and remove spy apps